zebullax/nooblink/README.md

 # Nooblink

-Write a simplified (:poop:) linker from more or less scratch
+Write a simplified (💩) linker from more or less scratch

 **Supported**
 ELF Low endian 64 bits

 ## Dev steps
 - :point_right: Decode header & sections
-- :bow: Display symbols defined and undefined
+- Display symbols defined and undefined
-- :bow: Handle multiple object files
+- Handle multiple object files
-- :bow: Describe layout of the result file
+- Describe layout of the result file
-- :bow: Resolve symbol references
+- Resolve symbol references
-- :bow: Relocate entries
+- Relocate entries

 ## Todo
 ~~- (WIP) Introduce an object file type to wrap over vocabulary types as they get vivifed from decoding the header~~